Mercury(IV) fluoride: Explanation

 Theoretical studies suggest that mercury is unique among the natural elements of group 12 in forming a tetrafluoride, and attribute this observation to relativistic effects.
 According to calculations, the tetrafluorides of the "less relativistic" elements cadmium and zinc are unstable and eliminate a fluorine molecule, F_{2}, to form the metal difluoride complex.
 On the other hand, the tetrafluoride of the "more relativistic" synthetic element 112, copernicium, is predicted to be more stable.

 Subsequent density functional theory and coupled cluster calculations indicated that bonding in HgF_{4} (if it really exists) involves d orbitals.
 This has led to the suggestion that mercury should be considered a transition metal (the group 12 metals are sometimes excluded from the transition metals because they do not oxidize beyond +2).
 Chemical historian William B. Jensen has argued that the compound alone is insufficient to reclassify the metal, because HgF_{4} represents at best a non-equilibrium transient state.

-Synthesis and properties
+Purported synthesis and properties

-HgF_{4} is produced by the reaction of elemental mercury with fluorine:
+HgF_{4} is claimed to be produced by the reaction of elemental mercury with fluorine: